fay59/classix/README.md

 with a CPU emulator.

-Classix is currently licensed under the GPL v3.0 license as a legal requirement (it uses [Dolphin][5] code, which is itself GPL).
-The license may be changed to something less restrictive in the future if we make the interpreter different enough from Dolphin's.
+Classix is currently licensed under the GPL v3.0 license as a legal requirement (it largely uses [Dolphin][5]'s interpreter code, which is itself GPL).
+The license may be changed to something less restrictive in the future if someone writes a new interpreter.

 ## Using Classix